quest-bih/oddpub/README.md

 ## License

-ODDPub is avalable under the MIT license.
+ODDPub is available under the MIT license.
 See the [LICENSE](https://github.com/quest-bih/oddpub/blob/master/LICENSE) file for more info.